Scottish-Tech-Army/ggs-frontend/README.md

    ```sh
    npm install
    ```
 3. Enter your Mapbox environment token in an env.local file.
+This will sit in the same level as the package.json.
    ```js
    REACT_APP_MAPBOX_ACCESS_TOKEN = "your-token-here"
    ```